-The Best Beef Jerky in the World
+How to Make the Best Beef Jerky in the World

-Growing up in Southern Alberta, Canada I was in Beef Country.
+Growing up in Southern Alberta, Canada, I was in "Beef Country."
 There were cattle everywhere and beef was a staple meat in our house.
-I remember also that when summer came our family would often make large batches of beef jerky on our dehydrator that we could then take with us on backcountry hiking trips or to scout camps.
+I remember that when summer came our family would often make large batches of beef jerky on our dehydrator that we could then take with us on backcountry hiking trips or to scout camps.

-At a fairly young age (10 or 12) I began to make this beef jerky myself, under my mother's guidance of course.
+At a fairly young age (10 or 12) I began to make this beef jerky myself, under my mother's guidance, of course.
 I would use money that I had made from delivering newspapers to buy the meat and the marinating supplies and then mom would supply the spices and the dryer.

 - 1/2 Cup Liquid Smoke

 - 3 Cups Dark Soy Sauce

 - 2 Cups Brown Sugar

 - Some Red Pepper Flakes and Black Pepper

 To begin you need to go and purchase the meat from a butcher or at the meat department of your local grocery store.
 Purchase inside round, outside round, or sirloin tip (whatever is the cheapest).
 Have the butcher cut the meat into 1/8 inch thick pieces.
 Combine all of the ingredients above in a large container.
 Cut the beef into strips that will fit easily onto your dehydrator.
 Place the strips into the container with the marinade.
 Let the meat marinate overnight and then place on dehydrator racks.
-Spice the jerky with additional red papper flakes and black pepper.
+Spice the jerky with additional red pepper flakes and black pepper.
 The meat should take from 24-48 hours to dry.

 When you are done drying your meat keep a good portion out for you to eat (because you will get addicted very quickly), but keep the remainder of the dried meat in the freezer in a sealed freezer bag to preserve the jerky's freshness.
 In the freezer the jerky will taste good for 6 months or more.
 On the counter freshness varies on the temperature and humidity of where you live.

 Enjoy this beef jerky because it is simple to make and is so darn tasty.
 If you have any of your own beef jerky methods or recipes please let me know.
-I am always looking for new ideas....my wife has told me that my next batch needs to be maple syrup flavored.
+I am always looking for new ideas... my wife has told me that my next batch needs to be maple syrup flavored.